1. What is the Pan-Canadian Claimants Compensation Plan, and why was it created?

 However, you may qualify to receive compensation under the Quebec Administration Plan, if you meet all the following criteria:

-1. You reside in Quebec (If the Tobacco-Victim Claimant is deceased, they must have resided in Quebec on the date of their death);
+you reside in Quebec (If the Tobacco-Victim is deceased, they must have resided in Quebec on the date of their death);

 Note:This calculator will assist you to calculate the number of cigarettes that you smoked.

-4. On the date of your diagnosis with lung cancer, throat cancer or Emphysema or COPD (GOLD Grade III or IV) you resided in Quebec.
+on the date of your diagnosis with Lung cancer, Throat cancer or Emphysema or COPD (GOLD Grade III or IV) you resided in Quebec.

 You are only permitted to make one claim for compensation, either under the Quebec Administration Plan or under the PCC Compensation Plan.
 You cannot make a claim to both Claims Processes.
 You may determine whether you are eligible to receive compensation under the Quebec Class Action Administration Plan here.